Tips and Tricks FAQ MMP

 Q: Will MMP thinner work with other brands?

 A: Yes it will.
 It will work in most all acrylic paints as will the MMP Poly Intermix.
-We have tested in most other brands however we can not guarantee how it will work in all brands.
+We have tested in most other popular brands however we can not guarantee how it will work in all brands.
 Please proceed with caution and test before shooting your project.
 We can not and will not take responsibility for modelers mistakes or user error.
 Always test on scrap 1st.

 A: NO it will not mix with enamels or Lacquers.
 DO NOT use alternative thinners.
 This includes Tamiya, Gunze, Vallejo, etc.